 In California, a government entity can be liable for negligent or intentional acts of its employees committed by a private individual or company.
-In case a person is injured as a result of some governmental action, there are some certain rules he must follow to successfully establish his legal rights.
+In case a person has injuries as a result of some governmental action, there are some certain rules he must follow to successfully establish his legal rights.

 Examples of Claims Against a Governmental Entity or Agency